Xe/site/blog/my-homelab-2021-06-08.markdown

 and Pneuma (breath, spirit) were the three cores of the Trinity Processor in Xenoblade Chronicles 2.
 The avatar you see in YouTube videos and VRChat resembles the in-game model for Pneuma.
-Alrest is another Xenoblade reference, but that is an excersize for the reader.](conversation://Mara/hacker)
+Alrest is another Xenoblade reference, but that is an exercise for the reader.](conversation://Mara/hacker)

 Building them was fairly straightforward.
 The process of building a PC has gotten really streamlined over the years and it really helped that I basically